top of page

 Pulling on my flippers, I watch the captain’s twenty-something daughter, who is visiting from Portland Oregon and almost as pale as I am.
 The daughter jumps into the water with two foam float noodles.
 I touch Vince’s arm, interrupting his conversation with Sherri.
 “Babe, she has floaties.”

 He flaps a dismissive hand.
 “You don’t need those.
 You’re buoyant, especially with your flippers.
-Are you ready?” he asks, and he turns and watches Sherri slip into the water with hardly a ripple.
+Are you ready?” he asks as he turns and watches Sherri slip into the water with hardly a ripple.

 I make eye contact with Ben, who is drinking from the giant plastic tumbler Sherri gave him.
 It’s dosed with something—rum maybe—to soften the jagged edges of his hangover and mood.
 Please suggest a noodle.
 Get up and go down into your dark galley and get me one, I plead with my eyes.